Table of contents

 Voila, you’re done!
 Your Salesforce data is now available within Snowflake and is being synced on a schedule through the Tableau CRM Sync Out connector.

-Right now let’s take a closer look at how you can load data from Snowflake to Salesforce and in a reverse direction.
 To load data from Snowflake to Salesforce, you can use Skyvia Replication, and to send Snowflake data back to Salesforce – Skyvia Import.
 Regarding Skyvia Connect, you can find more information here.
 In this article, we won’t describe it in detail.
-So let’s proceed!
+So, let’s proceed!

 PREREQUISITES